Customer Data Protection: A Marketer’s Guide to Securing Customer Data

 4. Avoid data silos

-Data silos aren’t just bad for data analysis; they can also lead to significant data vulnerabilities.
+Data silos aren’t just bad for data analysis; they can also lead to significant vulnerabilities.

 Data silos often mean that different pieces of data are being stored in different places.
-This often leads to data being stored in non-approved, unsecured applications.
+This can lead to data being stored in non-approved, unsecured applications.
 It also might result in you losing track of where certain data is stored.
 If you lose track of where certain data is stored, you might not even realize when you have a data breach.

 When you break down data silos, you’ll develop a customer data management strategy.
 That data management strategy will detail exactly where and how data is handled.
 That prevents you from storing data in multiple tools, and losing track of what tools you use to handle data.